void

 Lage und Verteilung der Kräfte 1.
 Mai 1915. Österreich-Ungarns letzter Krieg II, Beilage 15.

-As opposed to the Czechs and Ukrainians the Poles remained relatively loyal to Austria-Hungary during the war (and incidently also to Germany and Russia in their respective parts).
-The Central Powers even agreed to create a puppet state called the Kingdom of Poland on former Russian territory and a Polish Legion led by future president Józef Piłsudski was created as a semi-autonomous unit under the auspices of k.u.k.
+As opposed to the Czechs and Ukrainians, the Poles remained relatively loyal to Austria-Hungary during the war (and incidentally also to Germany and Russia in their respective parts).
+The Central Powers even agreed to create a puppet state called the Kingdom of Poland on former Russian territory and a Polish Legion led by future president Józef Piłsudski was created as a semi-autonomous unit under the auspices of the k.u.k.
 Wehrmacht.

 Hašek in Poland